augiethornton/lti-test-tool/README.md

 # lti-test-tool
-Module for building an LTI Tool Provider for testing and integration
+Module for building an LTI Tool Provider for testing integration